jdi-docs/jdi-light/source/includes/_tutorial.md

     <version>RELEASE</version>
 </dependency>
 ```
-First, we need to add JDI Light in dependency in our pom.xml file: <br/>
+First, we need to add JDI Light to the dependency section of our pom.xml file: <br/>
 _The latest version can be found in the [Maven Central Repository](https://search.maven.org/classic/#search%7Cga%7C1%7Cjdi-light)_<br/>
 <br/><br/>
 ### Configuration